 - A “security (or credit) freeze” restricts creditors from accessing an individual’s credit files.
 Since creditors need to view an individual’s credit file to assess their credit risk, blocking creditors such access thus prevents would-be thieves from successfully establishing credit cards or loans in your name.

 - A credit freeze does not impact already existing (open) lines of credit.

 - A credit freeze does not affect your credit score.

 - In order to place a security/credit freeze, you need to notify each of the major credit bureaus (Equifax, Experian, TransUnion and Innovis).
 Depending on your state of residency, the credit freeze may cost up to $15.

 - Once you have completed the application process, the credit bureaus will issue a unique PIN allowing you to unfreeze your credit file in the future.
-[Security experts recommend that you store the PIN in a secure location.]

 - A “fraud alert” instructs lenders not to grant credit in your name without contacting you first for approval (by whichever means of communication you choose in the fraud alert).

 - A fraud alert is relatively easy to place (and can often be done over the phone or online).